 How to Automate End-to-End Outbound Prospecting Workflows with Apollo.io

 Apollo.io can automate your entire outbound workflow—from building prospect lists to sending multi-touch email sequences—within a single platform.
-The full setup takes 7-10 days from account creation to first campaign launch, with the Professional plan at $99/user/month being the minimum viable tier for true automation.
-The key to success is configuring your sending domain first and allowing proper authentication propagation before launching sequences, or you'll face deliverability rates below 30%.
+The full setup takes 7-10 days from account creation to first campaign launch, with the Professional plan at $99/seat/month on monthly billing being the minimum viable tier for true automation.
+The key to success is configuring your sending domain first and allowing proper authentication propagation before launching sequences, or you'll face poor deliverability.

 What Does End-to-End Automation Actually Mean in Apollo.io?